Himivyas/-ExpenseTracker-Public/README.md

 # ExpenseTracker
-Created an expense tracker using react
+Created an expense tracker using react.